This Mediterranean Potato Salad is a great BBQ side dish! It's made with eggs, Kalamata olives, and feta cheese in a creamy lemon dressing.

 - 2 Tbsp.
 Dijon Mustard

-- ½ tsp.
+- 1 tsp.
 Garlic Powder

-- ½ tsp.
+- 1 tsp.
 Onion Powder

 How To Make Hard Boiled Eggs

-- Place 6 eggs in a pot and cover them with 1-2 inches of water (making sure the pan is large enough so the eggs aren't crammed together).
+- Place 6 eggs in a small pot and cover them with 1-2 inches of water (making sure the pan is large enough so the eggs aren't crammed together).

 - After 12 minutes, remove the eggs with a slotted spoon and place them a bowl full of ice water.
 Allow the eggs to cool for 5 minutes or so.

-- Once cooled completely remove the eggs from the water and dry them with a towel.
+- Once completely cooled, remove the eggs from the water and dry them with a towel.

 How To Make Creamy Lemon Dressing